Jane Seymour Bio: In Her Own Words – Video Exclusive, News, Photos

 Jane Seymour: Personal Life

 Seymour’s first marriage was in 1971 when she was 20.
 She married the son of famed British director Sir Richard Attenborough, Michael Attenborough.
 They divorced in 1973 after about two years of marriage.
 Later in 1977, she was briefly married to businessman Geoffrey Planer, but the couple divorced a year later.
 In 1981, Seymour married her then-business manager David Flynn, with who she had two children, Katie and Sean.
 The couple eventually divorced in 1992.
 It was also in 1992 that Seymour met director James Keach, whom she married the following year.
 In 1996, she gave birth to twins.
 In 2013, the couple announced they were splitting, and the divorce was finalized in December 2015.
-Seymour is currently involved with producer David Green but claims that a fifth marriage is off the table at the moment.
+Seymour is currently single.

 Aside from acting, Seymour has also explored writing and fashion design.
 As early as the 1980s, she began writing self-help and inspirational books.
 She has also co-authored children’s books from the This One ‘N That One series.
 In 2007, Seymour briefly returned to dancing by participating in the fifth season of Dancing With the Stars.
 Seymour also designs jewelry, clothing, furniture and home accessories, and in 2008, she teamed up with Kay Jewelers to design and market their “Open Hearts Collection.”
 She has enjoyed painting since childhood, and some of her prolific artistic work has been displayed in exhibits.